TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ## Introduction

 This Team Statement details the design and testing processes carried out by Team 5 for the implementation of the RISCV 32-bit CPU architecture, including a number of its extensions.
+The development of our pipelined RISC-V CPU has been a collaborative effort built on shared responsibility, structured planning, and open technical communication.
+At the beginning of each stage of the project, our team established a clear division of tasks, defined weekly/daily milestones, and agreed on common design principles to ensure that every component of the processor could integrate smoothly into a single unified architecture.

+Throughout the project, we maintained regular discussions to validate design decisions, prioritize deadlines, and resolve implementation challenges.
+Whenever a module affected others, we aligned our work through version control, interface documentation, and consistent SystemVerilog conventions.
+This helped us avoid conflicts, streamline testing, and iterate on complex features such as pipeline control, data forwarding, and branch handling.

+Each member contributed both individually and collectively: individual ownership of modules enabled efficiency, while peer review, shared debugging sessions, and cross-testing ensured quality and correctness.
+Difficulties such as timing conflicts or inconsistent module behavior were addressed collaboratively, reinforcing the importance of collective problem-solving in computer architecture projects.

+Most importantly, This project taught us the importance of collaboration and sharing ideas in any design-related endeavor.

+Overall, this CPU project has been a practical demonstration of technical cooperation, disciplined planning, and organized development.
+Our final implementation not only reflects the functionality of a working RISC-V processor but also the effectiveness of our workflow, communication, and mutual accountability as a team.

 We all worked with passion, which we believe drove us to produce the results that we revel in.